HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the Angular Material change log**.
+But also, we use the git commit messages to **generate the Cashmere change log** and **determine the next semver version** of the package.

-(To help with creating commit messages you can use the tool `commitizen` and run `npx git-cz` when you want to commit)
+(To help with creating commit messages you should use `commitizen` by running `npm run cm` when you want to commit)

 ### Commit Message Format